tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Gloves of Mind Rot

-_Recharge 6+:_ When you hit one or more foes with an arcane spell attack, deal +1d10 psychic damage to one target of the attack (champion: +2d10; epic: +5d10).
+_Recharge 6+:_ When you hit one or more foes with an arcane spell attack, deal +1d10 psychic damage to one target of the attack, +2d10 at champion tier, and +5d10 at epic tier.

 **Quirk:** The texture of your skin seems wrong to everyone else, but you know it's all in their minds and often explain that to them.